csiro-fair/marimba/docs/pipeline.md

 a custom Pipeline, you can take advantage of Marimba's powerful features while integrating your own specialised processing steps.
-This guide will walk you through everything you need to know to create and implement your own Marimba Pipeline, from setting up the structure of your Pipeline and implementing key methods, to making use of the available processing capabilities the Marimba standard library.
+This guide will walk you through everything you need to know to create and implement your own Marimba Pipeline, from setting up the structure of your Pipeline and implementing key methods, to making use of the available processing capabilities in the Marimba standard library.

 ---